The Government has given every Primary School funding to develop Physical Education and competitive sport.

-We are using our £17,400 (allocation 2017-2018) funding to bring in PE and sports specialist teachers and coaches to work alongside class teachers in lessons.
+We are using a proportion of our £17,400 (allocation 2017-2018) funding to bring in PE and sports specialist teachers and coaches to work alongside class teachers in lessons.
 In this way our children will gain new skills and experiences and teachers will learn new techniques and knowledge to aid them in teaching sport and PE.

 At Old Bank JIN School we are using nearly £10,000 of this funding by working with the Pennine Sports Partnership to:

 Increase the amount of competitive sport in which our children participate.

 Make links to other community sports providers.